Unhall0w3d/UnHall0w3d.github.io/src/content/posts/2026-07-25-aletheiauc-bringing-uc-health-to-light.md

 That is not the same as claiming universal production readiness.

 Every collector and finding still needs to be validated against the customer-approved UC release, deployment model, credentials, topology, and maintenance constraints in which it will be used.
-Some paths have been exercised against live CUCM 15 systems.
-Others are implemented and covered by fixtures but still need broader field validation, particularly certificate and trust normalization, cross-version response aliases, bounded relationship enrichment, and several Unity Connection variations.
+CUCM 14 and 15 have now been validated.
+Other paths are implemented and covered by fixtures but still need broader field validation, particularly certificate and trust normalization, bounded relationship enrichment, and several Unity Connection variations.

-CUCM 14, 12, and 11.5 remain important validation targets.
+CUCM 12 and 11.5 remain pending validation.
 So do additional Unity Connection releases and deployment shapes.
 Cisco APIs have a long and distinguished tradition of returning approximately the same information in creatively different forms.

 The project can also build a portable bootstrap ZIP for Windows or Linux operators who cannot use Git.
 It creates its own local Python environment and installs the report dependencies, including a local Chromium runtime when PDF export is available.
 HTML-only reporting remains an option where browser installation is blocked.